gaelcolas/Datum.Collector/README.md

 # Datum.Collector

-> NOTE: This is a Work in Progress and documents the Intent as of time of writin not necessarily what is or will be implemented!
+> NOTE: This is a Work in Progress and documents the Intent as of time of writing not necessarily what is or will be implemented!

 Gather data and cache them serialized in a structure.